-I teach printmaking classes in Sydney at Warringah Printmakers Studio and Pine Street Creative Art Centre as well as workshops around Australia and more recently at the wonderful Art Print Residence Studio in Arenys de Munt just outside of Barcelona in Spain.
+I teach printmaking classes in Sydney at Warringah Printmakers Studio, Ku Ring Gai Art Centre and Gallery Lane Cove Studio as well as workshops around Australia, and more recently at the wonderful Art Print Residence Studio in Arenys de Munt just outside of Barcelona in Spain.
 I also tutor school students in printmaking processes for HSC works.
 I organise the workshop program at Warringah Printmakers Studio and I am on their studio management committee.

 I am also on the committee of the Print Council of Australia as a representative for NSW.
 I am a member of Sydney Printmakers which exhibits prints and promotes printmaking and I am currently the president of this group and help organise printmaking exhibitions all over Australia and internationally.

 When producing my own prints I specialise in intaglio processes.
 So a reliable etching press is absolutely essential and my experience with Enjay as a printmaker is whilst doing residencies, 4 in total at the Art Vault in Mildura.
 I have spent many happy hours at the Art Vault printing in the studio on their Enjay press and the results are always spot on.